Blackburn: 1800s

 Improvements in power loom efficiency meant that weaving, the primary source of wealth and income for handloom weavers, began to transfer from the cottage industry to factories.
-This led to high rates of unemployment: according to figures published in March 1826, some 60 per cent of all handloom weavers in Blackburn and Rishton, Lower Darwen and Oswaldtwistle were unemployed.
+This led to high rates of unemployment: according to figures published in March 1826, some 60% of all handloom weavers in Blackburn and Rishton, Lower Darwen and Oswaldtwistle were unemployed.
 High unemployment led to the Lancashire weavers' riots.
 At 3:00 pm on 24 April 1826, a mob arrived in Blackburn after attacking power looms in Accrington.
 Proceeding to Bannister Eccles' Jubilee Factory on Jubilee Street, the mob destroyed 212 power looms in the space of 35 minutes.
 They then turned their attention to John Houghton and Sons' Park Place factory, located nearby, and destroyed another 25 looms, before seeking more machinery to attack.
 The crowd began to disperse at around 6:00 pm, troops having arrived at 3:30 pm to try to quell the rioting.